Enumeration of Hybrid Domino-Lozenge Tilings III: Centrally Symmetric Tilings: Symmetric tilings of Douglas regions

 where $\eta(\Ob(G'))$ is half number of the vertices of $\Ob(G')$ on the symmetry axis (see Figures \ref{symF3}(e) and (f)).

 Assume that $d_1/2=2q$.
-Apply the transformation (\ref{T1b}) in Lemma \ref{newT1} to the top part of $\Ob(G)^+$, that corresponds to the first layer of the region $\mathcal{D}$, we get the lower component graph $\Ob(G')^-$ of the orbit graph $\Ob(G')$ of $G'$, and obtain
+Applying transformation (\ref{T1b}) in Lemma \ref{newT1} to the top part of $\Ob(G)^+$, that corresponds to the first layer of the region $\mathcal{D}$, we get the lower component graph $\Ob(G')^-$ of the orbit graph $\Ob(G')$ of $G'$, and obtain

 This process is illustrated in Figures \ref{symF3}(a) and (b).